-A therapeutic HIV vaccine is a vaccine that's designed to improve the body's immune response to HIV in a person who already has HIV.
+A therapeutic HIV vaccine is a vaccine that is designed to improve the body's immune response to HIV in a person who already has HIV.

-Researchers are developing and testing therapeutic HIV vaccines to slow down the progression of HIV to AIDS, and treating people with these vaccines would ideally keep HIV at undetectable levels without the need for regular antiretroviral therapy (ART).
-(ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from multiplying.
-Currently, a person with HIV must remain on ART to keep HIV at undetectable levels.)
+Researchers are developing and testing therapeutic HIV vaccines to slow down the progression of HIV to acquired immunodeficiency syndrome (AIDS).
+The hope is that treating people with these vaccines would ideally keep HIV at undetectable levels (known as undetectable viral load) without the need for regular antiretroviral therapy (ART).
+ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from multiplying.
+Currently, a person with HIV must remain on ART to keep HIV at undetectable levels.